stla/jackpolynomials/README.md

 [Jack polynomials](https://en.wikipedia.org/wiki/Jack_function), which are multivariate symmetric polynomials.
 This package allows to compute these polynomials.
-It also allows to compute other symmetric polynomials: t-Schur polynomials, Hall-Littlewood polynomials, and Macdonald polynomials.
-In addition, it provides some functions to compute Kostka-Jack numbers, Kostka-Foulkes polynomials, Kostka-Macdonald polynomials, and to enumerate Gelfand-Tsetlin patterns.
+It also allows to compute other symmetric polynomials: $t$-Schur polynomials, Hall-Littlewood polynomials, and Macdonald polynomials.
+In addition, it provides some functions to compute Kostka-Jack numbers, Kostka-Foulkes polynomials, Kostka-Macdonald polynomials, Hall polynomials, and to enumerate Gelfand-Tsetlin patterns.

 ___